 2. (3b-5) God exposes the shallow worship of His people.

 a.
 In fact, in the day of your fast you find pleasure, and exploit all your laborers: Enough with the image; now God exposes the reality.
-The reality was that His people didn’t fast with the right heart, and did it only as an empty ritual.
+The reality was that His people didn’t fast with the right heart and did it only as an empty ritual.
 The reality was that even on a day when they fasted, they still exploited their employees.
-God didn’t accept their fasting when it wasn’t connect with a sincere heart of obedience.
+God didn’t accept their fasting when it wasn’t connected with a sincere heart of obedience.

 i.
 “How can any nation pretend to fast or worship God at all, or dare to profess that they believe in the existence of such a Being, while they carry on the slave trade, and traffic in the souls, blood, and bodies of men!
-O ye most flagitious of knaves, and worst of hypocrites, cast off at once the mask of your religion; and deepen not your endless perdition by professing the faith of our Lord Jesus Christ, while ye continue in this traffic!”
+O ye most [criminal] of knaves, and worst of hypocrites, cast off at once the mask of your religion; and deepen not your endless perdition by professing the faith of our Lord Jesus Christ, while ye continue in this traffic!”
 (Adam Clarke, writing in 1823)

 b.
 Indeed you fast for strife and debate, and to strike with the fist of wickedness: They fasted for needs, certainly; but selfish needs like “Lord, help me win this argument.”
 “Lord, help me defeat this person.”
 Though their prayer was accompanied with fasting, it was still a selfish, even wicked prayer – so God did not answer.